When citing a direct quote you need to include the page number (or the word ‘online’, if you’ve used an online source), in the citation.

 According to the Business Enterprise and Regulatory Reform (no date:online) pay-as-you go ensured that ‘…mobile phones are one of the most inclusive technologies’.

-Quotes 20 words in length or shorter can be embedded into the text.
+Quotes of up to and including 20 words, or up to two sentences (whichever is the greater) can be embedded into the text.
 You MUST put quotation marks around the text that you are inserting into your assignment.
 Remember, the sentence needs to make grammatical sense.

 For an individual to manage their workload effectively, a plan can be devised to tackle daily, weekly and monthly commitments.
 Within this framework, individuals can identify issues that ‘…arise in the course of your study and prioritise them with the most serious on top’ (Whitehead and Mason, 2003:27).
 By setting time aside and identifying possible events that may occur…